The Steps to Take for Controlled Burns in MVC

 To view the MVC Fire Bylaw for further details see: MVC Fire Bylaw 26/18

 Note: If conditions also dictate, the County (or the Province) may institute a partial or total fire ban at any time of the year (See Step #4).
-Under these circumstances all burns must be extinguished and all permits are null and void.
+Under these circumstances all burns must be extinguished and new burns are not permitted.